nyx-project/vyhub-documentation/docs/game/asa.md

 ### Libcrypto and Libssl

-> If you get error 126 on load, you must install [OpenSSL](https://slproweb.com/products/Win32OpenSSL.html)
+> If you get error 126 on a load, you must install [OpenSSL](https://slproweb.com/products/Win32OpenSSL.html)

+## Group Sync

+> Only direct commands are supported.
+The plugin does not support `VyHub Group Sync`.

+You can sell groups and VIP-ranks through VyHub for your gameserver.
+Syncing the user groups can be either done through a command or by using the VyHub Group-Sync feature.
+Read more about syncing groups in the [group](../guide/group/group_sync.md) guide.

 ## Rewards
 For Ark Survival Ascended, the following types of rewards are supported: